JustSomeKid112/ITEDGEINSTALLER/README.md

 This application is used to install Google Chrome, Adobe Reader, and 7ZIP and install them in the background.
-The Files downloaded must have their links updated inside of the Links.json app ONLINE ONLY
+The Files downloaded must have their links updated inside of the Links.json file on this repository.